ieggel/DockerRegistryKeycloakUserNamespaceMapper/README.md

 Docker Registry V2 Authentciation is an OIDC-Like protocol used to authenticate users against a Docker registry.
 Keycloak’s implementation of this protocol allows for a Keycloak authentication server to be used by a Docker client to authenticate against a registry.

-Keycloak already comes with the _AllowAllDockerProtocolMapper_ which populates the token that is issued by keycloak for the Docker registry with the requested scope.
+Keycloak already comes with the _AllowAllDockerProtocolMapper_ which populates the token that is issued by Keycloak for the Docker registry with the requested scope.
 In practice this means that if the user successfully authenticates they have full push/pull permissions to any repository in the registry.
 In most cases this is not enough.

 This project provides a custom role- and namespace-based mapper which populates the token with the requested scope if:

-- user has admin role assigned
+- user has admin role assigned.
-- user has user role assigned and requested resource consists of a 1-level namespace (i.e. <namespace>/<imagename>) that matches his username.
+- user has user role assigned and requested resource consists of a 1-level namespace (i.e. \<namespace>/\<imagename>) that matches his username.

 If more scopes are present than what has been requested, they will be removed.

-that is capable of granting the requested permissions on a repo that is prefixed with a namespace that matches the user's username. and the user must have the role _user_ assigned for this to apply
-The namespace itself can only consist of one level (e.g. \<namespace>/\<imagename>).

 ## Setup